sassoftware/sas-studio-custom-steps/LLM - Custom Step Generator with Azure OpenAI/README.md

 ## 6. SAS Studio Environment

 - A working SAS Studio environment is required to upload and test the generated custom step file (`.step`).
-The custom step was tested with SAS Viya LTS 2024.09.
+The custom step was tested with SAS Viya LTS 2025.03 and Stable 2024.09.

 ## 7. Detailed Prompt